Adam D J Taylor

 A trombonist by training, Adam studied at the Junior Royal Northern College of Music in Manchester and later as a Foundation Scholar at the Royal College of Music, London.
 Adam has performed with orchestras such as the Royal Liverpool Philharmonic Orchestra (RLPO), Northern Ballet, English National Opera (ENO) and Southbank Sinfonia; as well as with multiple other chamber ensembles, brass bands, show bands and jazz ensembles.

-As a teenager, Adam enjoyed listening to - then notating by ear - his favourite music for school and college ensembles.
+As a teenager, Adam enjoyed listening to - and notating by ear - his favourite music for school and college ensembles.
 This led to a life’s passion for arranging and composition.
 Despite no formal training in the practice, Adam has begun to cement himself as a rising talent in new brass music.

 Adam’s work has been heard across the brass playing world on concert and contest stages, on CD, radio, and television.
 A recent highlight includes a fanfare commissioned to open the 2019 Walker Cup golf tournament - played by the brass of the Royal Liverpool Philharmonic Orchestra (with Adam playing too!).